vigevenoj/k8sharkbait/README.md

   domain: example.com
 ```
 With your config in place, run `python up.py` to generate your cluster nodes and ansible inventory as specified.

+Next, you need use a certificate authority to generate certificates (and keys...) for each member of the cluster.
+Add those to ansible/roles/ipsec/files, along with the certificate of the certificate authority that signed them.
+I'm glossing over this step because I run a CA for personal projects, but you can use something like https://github.com/radiac/caman to do this step.

 Now run the playbooks:
 1. playbooks/minimal-bootstrap.yml: This must be run once, prior to any other playbooks, in order to ensure that every host has a unique machine id
 1. site.yml: This configures a baseline for each host, configures certificate-base IPsec transport between cluster members, builds an etcd cluster with certificate authentication on three hosts, and configures kubelet on the hosts which will be kubernetes nodes.